MHPotrich/struct-creator/README.md

 - [x] make possible to set a default content for files.
 - [ ] give the option to compress the structure in a zip file.
 - [x] default content must tags where will get replaced with content give by the user when build the structure.
-- [ ] make possible to define a folder name with a tag
+- [x] make possible to define a folder name with a tag

 ## Usage

-- `--template-path` or `--tp`: to reference the template file path.
+- `--template-path` or `-tp`: to reference the template file path.
+- `--destination-path` or `-dp`: to reference the path to create the structure.

 ```
 $ struct-creator --template-path ./template.json